 ¼ cup freshly squeezed orange juice

-1 pound pork tenderloin, cut into ¼-inch x 4-inch strips
+1 lb pork tenderloin, cut into ¼-inch x 4-inch strips

 16 bamboo skewers